Trump children's health insurance tweet contradicts, confounds

 "I feel that it makes no sense for Democrats to try and bring us to a shutdown, to try and cut off CHIP funding for states that are running out of money like Minnesota, and Washington, and Kentucky, and other states," House Speaker Paul Ryan said Wednesday.

-Senate GOP leaders will need roughly 10 Democrats to sign on to measure to fund the government based on Senate rules requiring 60 votes to break a filibuster and advance.
+Senate GOP leaders will need roughly 10 Democrats to sign on to the measure to fund the government based on Senate rules requiring 60 votes to break a filibuster and advance.

+Thursday is not the first time the President seemed to tweet a position contradicting a top administration official or previously announced White House policy.

+Trump publicly suggested last fall that Secretary of State Rex Tillerson was "wasting his time" trying to negotiate with North Korea, and last week complicated a closely coordinated effort between his administration and congressional Republican leadership on a six-year extension of a section of the Foreign Intelligence Surveillance Act.